RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

 metadata:
   name: parse-file-template
   title: Parse From File
-  description: Example temaplte to parse from a file with on the given path with the given content in the workspace.
+  description: Example template to parse from a file with on the given path with the given content in the workspace.
 spec:
   owner: roadie
   type: service